 Every year, most taxpayers face a double-whammy on Tax Day.
 Federal income taxes must be paid to the Internal Revenue Service, and all but nine states have their own income taxes which must also be paid.
+In addition, some local municipalities also charge personal income tax.
 Once the state tax agency receives your W-2s, 1099s or other applicable tax documents, it is aware that you owe taxes.

-Penalties & Interest
+Penalties and Interest

 When state taxes are not paid to the state taxation board by April 15, penalties and interest are immediately added to the overall cost of taxes.
-In the state of Iowa, an individual who has filed his taxes but has not paid the full amount due is assessed a tax penalty of 5 percent of the outstanding taxes still owed.
+In the state of Iowa, an individual who has filed his taxes but has not paid the full amount due is assessed a tax penalty of five percent of the outstanding taxes still owed.

 Taxpayers will be contacted via mail by state tax collection agencies under a few different circumstances: if the taxpayer hasn't paid the full amount by Tax Day, if the taxpayer hasn't paid the correct amount or if there are discrepancies between the individual's state and federal tax returns.
 If the taxpayer does not respond to the mailed notice, a state tax representative will contact in an attempt to set up a payment plan.